What is a Health Insurance Deductible?

 This means:

-• After that, your plan pays 80% of the costs, and you pay the other 20% (coinsurance).
+• After you have paid the $5,000, your plan pays 80% of the costs and you pay the other 20% (coinsurance).

 • When the amount of deductible and coinsurance you've paid reaches $6,000, the plan covers 100% until your "plan year" renews.
 A plan is active for one year at a time.